How to format your book for Amazon

 Use Page Breaks

 To ensure proper formatting of your work, be sure you’re using page break between each chapter of the work.
+This feature is available if you’re editing the work as a word document.

 format ebook for Amazon